 MP for Goole and Pocklington

 David Davis is a Conservative MP for Goole and Pocklington, first elected in 2008.
-He has held ministerial roles in government, including Secretary of State for Exiting the European Union (2016–2018), and has a long record of parliamentary service dating back to the early 1990s.
+He has held government roles in Parliament, including serving as Secretary of State for Exiting the European Union from 2016 to 2018, and has a long parliamentary career with earlier posts in the Duchy of Lancaster and as an Assistant Whip.
+He sits on the centre of the Conservative spectrum and has a substantial background in public service.

-He has several declared financial interests, including gifts and hospitality from UK sources, miscellaneous entries, donations or other support for MP activities, and earnings from employment, including ongoing paid work.
+David Davis has seven declared financial interests, including gifts, benefits and hospitality from UK sources; miscellaneous entries; donations and other support for MP activities; and employment and earnings, including ongoing paid employment.

 Generated 21 February 2026